Lala Kent Reveals Plans For Baby No. 2 Three Months Before Her Daughter’s Due Date

 Vanderpump Rules star Lala Kent is ready for a second baby – and she hasn’t even given birth to her first one yet.

-While out shopping with her fiancé Randall Emmett on Rodeo Drive, Lala briefly chatted with TooFab to reveal that while her April 2020 wedding to Randall the film producer was postponed amid the coronavirus pandemic, she is focusing on planning something else.
+While out shopping with her fiancé Randall Emmett on Rodeo Drive, Lala briefly chatted with TooFab to reveal that while her April 2020 wedding to the film producer was postponed amid the coronavirus pandemic, she is focusing on planning something else.

 “We’re just gonna make babies instead,” the Give Them Lala Beauty founder said.

 Last fall, Lala announced her pregnancy, then thrilled fans when a pink parachute popped out during a splashy skydiving gender reveal.
-The 30-year-old Bravo star, who is due with her daughter on April 5, added that after she has a second baby, their family will be complete.
+The 30-year-old Bravo star, who is due with a daughter on April 5, added that after she has a second baby, their family will be complete.

 “One more after this,” she said.
 “Yeah, I think we’ll be good after that.”

-Fans of the celebrity couple know that Randall already has two daughters, London, 10 and Rylee, 7, with his ex-wife Ambyr Childers, and that Lala is a loving stepmom to them.
+Fans of the celebrity couple know that Randall already has two daughters — London, 10 and Rylee, 7 — with his ex-wife Ambyr Childers, and that Lala is a loving stepmom to them.

 The Vanderpump Rules beauty also dished that she has been craving sushi during her pregnancy but is frustrated because she can’t eat raw fish while pregnant.